 One client we do this for, is a flooring retailer.
 Naturally the searches made by its customers aren’t all that exciting, but they are queries that need to be answered.
 Our writers use Apollo to see what needs to be addressed within the piece, and then use a light and sometimes humorous writing style to make the topic entertaining as well as useful.
 This ensures that more people come to the website to get their questions answered, giving the business authority and making it look knowledgeable.

 If you’re a new client, we’ll also conduct an audit of the content already on your website.
 This shows us where possible improvements could be made.
-Using this information, we can produce a draft strategy with editorial recommendations and discuss it with you.
+Using this information, we can produce a draft data led strategy with editorial recommendations and discuss it with you.
 If you’re happy to go ahead, a shared editorial calendar is provided to you and other agencies (where applicable), so everyone has full visibility of what’s going on and can contribute accordingly.

 For example, if I am writing a piece for a client focusing on bulk text messages, I can search for the word ‘bulk’ to see what relevant phrases people are searching for.
 Including these terms, where appropriate, should boost visibility for the article.